hannahmalm/pizza-rating/notes.md

     - Create sessions view file
         - Create index.html.erb *This is the main page that has the option to log in or sign up*
             - Has link_to path was to login(login_path), signup(signup_path), and signup with oauth(not a path helper - custom)
-    - Create route associated with
+    - Create route associated with index
+           - get '/' => 'sessions#index'

 --------------------------------------------------------------------------------------
 1. Create Models & Migrate - rails g resource User username:string password_digest:string